 A number of ecstasy-related deaths fall into this category.
 Use of ecstasy by itself in a hot environment such as a club will increase body temperature.
 Ecstasy also causes a certain amount of hyperactivity in users.
-Combined with vigorous dancing in a humid and possibly overcrowded venue for hours on end can cause body temperature to rise over the danger limit of 40 degrees Celsius, with symptoms that include convulsions, dilated pupils, very low blood pressure, and accelerated heart rate.
+Combined with vigorous dancing in a humid and possibly overcrowded venue for hours on end can cause body temperature to rise over the danger limit of 40 degrees celsius with symptoms that include convulsions, dilated pupils, very low blood pressure, and accelerated heart rate.

 Death is caused by respiratory collapse resulting from disseminated intravascular coagulation (DIC).
-What seems to happen is that MDMA reacts with the chemicals that control blood coagulation meaning that blood coagulates where it shouldn't, such as in the lungs; air cannot get through and the person dies.
+What seems to happen is that MDMA somehow reacts with the chemicals that control blood coagulation meaning that blood coagulates where it shouldn't, such as in the lungs; air cannot get through and the person dies.
 Also if all the blood clotting agent has been used up at inappropriate sites, then the blood might not coagulate where it should and there is a risk of haemorrhaging from all the internal lesions that the human body normally sustains without problems.

 Too much fluid

-In dilutional hyponatremia ecstasy appears to affect the workings of the kidneys by inappropriately secreting an anti-diuretic hormone which prevents the excretion of fluids.
-Water is retained in the body, especially in the highly water-absorbent brain cells, and eventually the pressure shuts down primary bodily functions such as breathing and heartbeat.
+In dilutional hyponatremia. ecstasy appears to affect the workings of the kidneys by inappropriately secreting an anti-diuretic hormone which prevents the excretion of fluids.
+Water is retained in the body, especially in the highly water-absorbent brain cells and eventually the pressure shuts down primary bodily functions such as breathing and heart beat.
 Symptoms include dizziness and disorientation leading to collapse into coma.
 Not all of those affected die; there are a number of young people who have been admitted to hospital in this condition, but who survived.

 Ecstasy causes significant rises in blood pressure and heart rate which a fit young person can normally sustain.
 However, a few young people have succumbed to these stimulant effects, sometimes as a result of an undiagnosed heart condition.